What Is Passive-Aggressive Behavior And What Can I Do About It?

 It may also help to address underlying mental health challenges.
 If your passive-aggressive behavior is linked to depression, social anxiety disorder, or another condition, managing the symptoms of these conditions may lead to more direct forms of interacting with others.
 A mental health professional can help you both address mental health symptoms and develop more active, constructive methods of expressing yourself.

-How to help someone who is passive-aggressive
+How to help someone who is using passive-aggressive communication

 If you recognize the signs of passive-aggressive interactions in people around you—whether they are a friend, family, a romantic partner, or a coworker—confronting the situation can be challenging.
 You might fear backlash or worry about putting the other person on the defensive.